outscale/butterfly/doc/DESCRIPTION.md

 ## SWITCH

 - Switches are automatically added in network graphs when two or more VM connect to VTEP bricks with the same VNI on the same host.
-- If mac tables are death, we try to rebuild them.
-If it fail, we return an error.
+- If the MAC table is dead, restart learning it.
+If it fails, we return an error.
 - We collect packet source address and port, (build metadata for each packet).
-- For each non-multicast mac address, we associate mac address to corresponding source port, store it in mac table and burst packets to corresponding ports.
+- For each non-multicast mac address, we associate mac address to corresponding source port if known by the mac table and burst packets to corresponding ports.
+Else, we broadcast to all ports except the one the packet is coming from it and learn where the destination is by the answer.
-- For multicast mac and unknow one, we burst to all but incoming brick
+- For multicast mac, we burst to all ports except the one the packet is coming from.

 ## VTEP